-Many people, especially the more conservative guitar players, questioned the quality of connections these pre made kits offered.
-For some, solder is the only way to go.
+Many people, especially the more conservative guitar players, questioned the quality of connections these pre-made kits offered.
+For some, soldering is the only way to go.

 However, it’s been a while since EMG quick connect kits were first released, and so far all of the fears we as users had were proven to be unfounded.
 These kits work, and offer a much better rate of success than soldering.

 The reduction in complexity EMG quick connect kits brought to the table completely changed the way pickup swapping works.
 No longer is it a daunting task that many were too scared to even attempt.

 With these, you can swap the pickups on your guitar no matter how technologically proficient you are.
 It’s like putting together a Lego set.